bracketdash/cornered/README.md

 ### During Your Turn

-1. Count the number of squares with between at least one but fewer than 5 of your checkers.
-If this number is less than the number of checkers you have outside the board, add one checker to the top of each qualifying pile.
+1. Count the number of squares with at least 1 but fewer than 5 of your checkers.
+If this number is less than the number of checkers you have outside the board, add 1 checker to the top of each qualifying pile.
 2. Take as many actions as you wish/can, in any order:

    - Move a checker that has not yet moved during this turn to an adjacent...